kasemir/org.csstudio.display.builder/Readme.md

 to occur on the UI thread in a throttled manner.

 Major TODOs:
- * Overall zoom factor (should be easy with JFX), auto-size.
  * A ton of widgets and their representation
  * How to draw custom widgets in background?
 Draw JFX Canvas in background,then 'swap' with active canvas?
 Use AWT to draw image in background?